DominicBurkart/marigold/marigold/README.md

 println!("{:?}", odd_digits); // [1, 3, 5, 7, 9]
 ```

-println!("{:?}", odd_digits); // [1, 3, 5, 7, 9]

 ## Runtimes

 By default, Marigold works in a single future and can work with any runtime.

 The `tokio` and `async-std` features allow Marigold to spawn additional tasks,
 enabling parallelism for multithreaded runtimes.

 Marigold supports async tracing, e.g. with tokio-console.

 ## Platforms

 Marigold's CI builds against aarch64, arm, WASM, and x86 targets, and builds
 the x86 target in mac and windows environments.